SimoneGalla/X-ray-accreting-pulsar/pulse-Profile-X-ray-pulsars/README.md

 The donor star supplies matter to the denser neutron star.
 However, the neutron star is surrounded by a robust magnetosphere, which deflects and guides the matter along the field lines, and reaches the surface at the poles.
 Upon reaching the surface, a considerable amount of energy is released in the form of X-rays.
-This process can be compared to the phenomenon of the northern lights, which shine in our skies on Earth, but it is incredibly distruptive.

 ![ESA accreting pulsar](images/AccretingPulsar.jpeg)

 ### How do we observe them and which parameters do we need